Collins101-dev/odin-rock-paper-scissors/README.md

 - Play a game of Rock, Paper, Scissors against the computer.
 - Randomized computer choices for a fair game.
-- Interactive gameplay via the browser console or UI (if implemented).
+- Interactive graphical user interface in the browser.
+- Dynamic score tracking and round results.
+- Option to restart the game after 5 rounds.

 ## Technologies Used

-- **JavaScript**: Core game logic.
+- **JavaScript**: Core game logic and DOM manipulation.
+- **HTML**: Page structure.
+- **CSS** (injected via JavaScript): Styling and layout.

 ## How to Play